La release di pfSense® CE 2.2 è ormai operativa. Questo sigifica che tutte le sue nuove features sono ora stabili.

 - Add a basic command line password reset script.

 - Use configured proxy URL/port for downloading Bogons.
 Does not use credentials. #3789

-Questo documento è stato preso dal sito pfSense® e l’originale si trova
+Questo documento è stato preso dal sito pfSense® CE e l’originale si trova

 a questo indirizzo.

 - pfSense® CE 2.3.2: [Ultima versione]